chumbleycode/ses/docs/index.md

 # Some current working papers

-A very organised catalogue of concise results:
+A very organised catalogue of concise results.

 # 1. Mikes race paper